letsdothis2003/AI-Generated-Image-Detector/Readme.md

 ## CURRENT AND FUTURE PLANS
 - A bit more unique and user-friendly interface
+- Work with more techniques so model can work with varied methods and ideas.
+- Frequent updates to the dataset to ensure improvements in accuracy(you might expect an increase from 8000 training images and 2000 test ones to increase significantly one day).
 - Experiment with it so it can work with live images
 - After getting it successfully working on images of people or art, we move onto to text to combat Google's AI models.
 - Apply the same logic into videos using video frames.
-- Modify model so it looks at possible metadata of images -Frequent updates to the dataset to ensure improvements in accuracy(you might expect an increase from 8000 training images and 2000 test ones to increase significantly one day).
+- Modify model so it looks at possible metadata of images